-Pass along your pennies and beautify a park?
+ass along your pennies and beautify a park?
 Buy a burger and build a bike path?

 Even when we invest minutely in our municipality, the mighty may follow.
-Everyday hometown purchases can pay rewards on a secret saver card.
-The secret is that you can save a great deal when you support your local economy.
-Buy American starts with buy home town; it starts with you and me.
+Everyday home-town purchases can pay rewards.
+You can save a great deal when you support your local economy.
+"Buy American" starts with buying at home; it starts with you and me.

 Small fluttering can end in a big flap and is sometimes sort of incorrectly called the butterfly effect.
-When dollars from local wallets wing their way to local business, they tend to not fly away and city revenues for community services increase.
+When dollars from local wallets wing their way to local businesses, they tend to not fly away and city revenues for community services increase.

 Capitalism works and when multiplied, the smallest investment in one's home town will trickle both up and down.

 Recession, schmession or whatever, we are not financially fat in Fairfield.
-We have sliced millions out of the city budget, we're sitting on a groaning state budget see-saw and hefty union negotiations are pending.
+We have sliced millions out of the city budget, we're sitting on a groaning state budget seesaw and hefty union negotiations are pending.

 Business to business or retail big ticket or small, keeping local businesses in business is everybody's business.
-Sales tax revenues have fallen in Fairfield for many quarters in a row.
+Sales tax revenues have dropped in Fairfield for many quarters in a row.
 A vibrant locally patronized retail sector is a major draw for new business investment and that benefits all.

 Our dollars are numismatic nectar pollinating Fairfield's bouquet of businesses and keep all of us bearing the good fruits of working and living together.
-So to all those busy bees on a budget in Fairfield, I propose we begin operation BUFF-Buy Fairfield First.
-Remember as well, the best marketing is moving lips-tell each other to ride the BUFF bus.